iturdikulov/notes/TES_Skyrim.md

 - **[SSE Engine Fixes](https://www.nexusmods.com/skyrimspecialedition/mods/17230)** -
-  Fixes a number of engine bugs present in the Special Edition and Classic, including decoupling waterflow to the in-game timer, double perk bug, "false save corruption" bug, and more.
+  Fixes a number of engine bugs present in the Special Edition and Classic, including decoupling water-flow to the in-game timer, double perk bug, "false save corruption" bug, and more.
 Similar to "Crash Fixes".
-Read the description to see all of the present features.
+Read the description to see all the present features.

 ### Recommended Mods